OHIO-ECT/ECT-Lab-Introduction/tasks/Task-SSH.md

 4. In the gHost terminal, run the command: ``ssh itsclass@<Ubuntu-CLI IP>``.
 Replace ```<Ubuntu-CLI IP>``` with the IP found in the previous step.

-5. You might be prompted to confirm a security hash
+5. A prompt might appear to confirm a security hash

 6. Note the change in the prompt to reflect the change in the device that commands are issued to.
 This is the reason to set server host names.